gitlen1/Python_labb/Guestbook CLI/README.md

 - guestbook.py delete 1
 This command deletes the most recent note

--implement the command guestbook.py export that prints the contents of the guestbook in json format
+- implement the command guestbook.py export that prints the contents of the guestbook in json format